Instrumentation: Impact of modern development

 Ralph Müller (1940) stated, "That the history of physical science is largely the history of instruments and their intelligent use is well known.
 The broad generalizations and theories which have arisen from time to time have stood or fallen on the basis of accurate measurement, and in several instances new instruments have had to be devised for the purpose.
 There is little evidence to show that the mind of modern man is superior to that of the ancients.
 His tools are incomparably better."

-Davis Baird has argued that the major change associated with Floris Cohen's identification of a "fourth big scientific revolution" after World War II is the development of scientific instrumentation, not only in chemistry but across the sciences.
+Davis Baird has argued that the major change associated with Floris Cohen's identification of a "fourth big scientific revolution" or more often known as Fourth Industrial Revolution after World War II is the development of scientific instrumentation, not only in chemistry but across the sciences.
 In chemistry, the introduction of new instrumentation in the 1940s was "nothing less than a scientific and technological revolution" in which classical wet-and-dry methods of structural organic chemistry were discarded, and new areas of research opened up.

 As early as 1954, W. A. Wildhack discussed both the productive and destructive potential inherent in process control.

 The ability to make precise, verifiable and reproducible measurements of the natural world, at levels that were not previously observable, using scientific instrumentation, has "provided a different texture of the world".
 This instrumentation revolution fundamentally changes human abilities to monitor and respond, as is illustrated in the examples of DDT monitoring and the use of UV spectrophotometry and gas chromatography to monitor water pollutants.